alansartorio/IngeSoftTPE/presentation.md

 ---

-This is one of the **mayor issues** we encounter when our components are not self-contained in their functionality and constantly rely on other components.
+This is one of the **major issues** we encounter when our components are not self-contained in their functionality and constantly rely on other components.

 ---